Calculate electrical power in watts from voltage and current

 The Power Triangle illustrates the relationship between Real Power (Watts), Reactive Power (VAR), and Apparent Power (VA).
 The angle between Real and Apparent power represents the Power Factor.
+A power factor of 1.0 means all power is usable real power.

 CalcTrail is a comprehensive free online calculator platform offering a comprehensive collection of specialized calculators for finance, health, academics, engineering, AI tools, and more.
 All calculators are free to use with no sign-up required.
 Create an account to save your work, access unlimited calculation history, workspace management, and custom variables.